ballerina-platform/module-ballerina-persist/ballerina/Module.md

 Ballerina record fields are used to model the attributes of an entity.
 The type of the field should be a subtype of SimpleType.

-#### Identifier Field(s)
+#### Identity Field(s)

-The entity must contain at least one identifier field.
+The entity must contain at least one identity field.
 The field's value is used to identify each record uniquely.
-The identifier field(s) is indicated `readonly` flag.
+The identity field(s) is indicated `readonly` flag.

 Say type T is one of 'int', 'string', 'float', 'boolean' or 'decimal' types,